atrac17/Integer_Video_Modes/README.md

 - Integer-Step Scaled video modes are available for 1280x1024 LCD displays and common VGA CRT monitors with the same resolution; different video mode is provided.
 Video modes for VGA CRT monitors are to be utilized with vga_scaler=1.

 - When utilizing Integer-Step Scaled video modes set the aspect ratio: full screen in the MiSTer OSD.
-This is the proper way to utilize these custom video modes.
+This properly displays the provided custom video modes.
 If you are using a common VGA CRT monitor, you can stretch the horizontal and vertical to fill the screen in the displays OSD.
 This is the proper way to utilize VGA CRT monitor custom video modes.

 ----